 The principal purpose of this offering is to provide us with funds to develop our business.
 The net proceeds from this offering will be used for working capital and other general corporate purposes, including marketing, hiring additional employees, enhancing our information technology systems.
 We may also use a portion of the net proceeds for the acquisition of, or investment in, technologies, solutions or businesses that complement our business, although we have no present commitments or agreements to enter into any acquisitions or investments.
-Our management will have considerable discretion in the application of the net proceeds are being used appropriately.
+Our management will have considerable discretion in the application of the net proceeds, and you will not have the opportunity, as part of your investment decision, to assess whether the proceeds are being used appropriately.
 The net proceeds may be used for corporate purposes that do not increase our operating results or the market value of our Ordinary Shares.
 In view of the foregoing, in purchasing Ordinary Shares, you will be entrusting your funds to our management with little specific information as to how the proceeds will be utilized.
 Our management, however, will have significant flexibility and discretion to apply the net proceeds of this offering.
 If an unforeseen event occurs or business conditions change, we may use the proceeds of this offering differently than as described in this prospectus.